wahyunuriman999/AEGIS-ELITE/README.md

 ## Cognitive Memory System

-AEGIS Elite remembers *why* decisions were made, not just *what* was decided:
+AEGIS WAJA remembers *why* decisions were made, not just *what* was decided:

 | Subsystem | Function |
 |---|---|